davmac314/libbmcxx/README.md

    This is currently a no-op since at present there are no such functions implemented anyway...

+For build-time configuration, see comments in the top-level Makefile.

+## Incorporation

+To use, build via "make" and specify any desired parameters on the command line.
+Specify OUTDIR=... to indicate where the final library (`libbmcxx.a`) should be placed:

+    make CC=gcc CXX=g++ OUTDIR=/some/project/directory

+If not specified, defaults to using gcc/g++ and dropping the library in the "src" subdirectory.

+In general building for a bare-metal target may require compilation flags to be specified (via `CFLAGS`/`CXXFLAGS`).

+To change library configuration without modifying the included `bmcxx_config.h` file, copy the file to another directory and add that to the compiler's `#include` path (via `CPPFLAGS`/`CXXPPFLAGS`).

 ## Limitations / known issues

 - No floating point support